 4. You Need To Brush Your Hair

 Knots and tangles prevent the dye from spreading evenly, resulting in patchy hair color.
-To get rid of all knots and tangles, brush your hair thoroughly.
+To get rid of all knots and tangles, brush or comb your hair thoroughly.

 5. Coat Your Hairline, Ears, And Neck With Vaseline

 Apply Vaseline (or any petroleum jelly) along your hairline to prevent staining your skin.
-This step is essential as the color can stay on your skin for weeks despite several washes.
+This step is essential as the dye can stay on your skin for weeks despite several washes.